 In so many of these cases, a police report is needed to determine what really happened.
 But knowing when and how to obtain these records may not always be obvious.

-At BDIW Law, our car crash attorneys offer decades of experience in Ponca City, Bartlesville, and all over the state of Oklahoma.
+At BDIW Law, our Oklahoma City Car Accident Lawyer offer decades of experience in Ponca City, Bartlesville, and all over the state of Oklahoma.
 With this experience comes a dedication to our clients while handling various accident claims.
 Our approach emphasizes clear client communication and a willingness to advocate for their best interests.

 Obtaining a Collision Report